vert-x/vert-x.github.io/docs_md/core_manual_java.md

 ### HTTP Compression

 Vert.x comes with support for HTTP Compression out of the box.
-Which means the HTTPClient call tell the remote HTTP Server to compress responses before those are send back the the Client.
-If the server does not support HTTP Compression those will just not compressed.
-So you will be able to handle both cases.
+Which means the HTTPClient can let the remote Http server know that it supports compression, and so will be able to handle compressed response bodies.
+A Http server is free to either compress with one of the supported compression algorithm or send the body back without compress it at all.
+So this is only a hint for the Http server which it may ignore at all.

+To tell the Http server which compression is supported by the `HttpClient` it will include a 'Accept-Encoding' header with the supported compression algorithm as value.
+Multiple compression algorithms are supported.
+In case of Vert.x this will result in have the following header added:

+    Accept-Encoding: gzip, deflate

+The Http Server will choose then from one of these.
+You can detect if a HttpServer did compress the body by checking for the 'Content-Encoding' header in the response sent back from it.

+If the body of the response was compressed via gzip it will include for example the following header:

+    Content-Encoding: gzip

 To enable compression you only need to do: